Responsiveness: Auto-Layout

 Test out your auto layouts in Figma by shrinking and expanding your frames to make sure they work properly before you preview and sync to Anima!

-If you wish to practice Auto-layout, refer to this support article.
+If you wish to practice Auto-layout, refer to this section.

 Preview or Sync or Publish to see Auto-layout in action.